nicholas-leonard/dp/doc/feedback.md

 []()
 ## Perplexity ##
 Computes perplexity for language models.
 For now, only works with the SoftmaxTree Model.

+<a name="dp.TopCrop"></a>
+## TopCrop ##
+This Feedback measures the top-`n` classification accuracy for `m`-crops taken from the same image (which therefore have the same target class).
+In particular, this Feedback is used for evaluating the accuracy of the [ImageNet](data.md#dp.ImageNet) DataSource (see [alexnet.lua](https://github.com/nicholas-leonard/dp/blob/master/examples/alexnet.lua) for an example use-case).

+<a name="dp.TopCrop.__init"></a>
+### dp.TopCrop{...} ###
+The constructor takes the following key-value arguments.
+The Feedback constructor arguments also apply.

+ * `n_top` is a number (or table thereof).
+The accuracy is measured by looking for the target class in the `n_top` predictions with highest log-likelihood.
+Defaults to `{1,5}`, i.e. top-1 and top-5.
+ * `n_crop` specifies the number of crops taken from each sample.
+The assumption is that the input performs `n_crop` propagations of each image such that their predictions can be averaged.
+Defaults to 10.
+ * `center`, specifies the number of first crops to be considered center patches.
+Their performance will also be reported separately.
+This means that you should put center crops first.
+Defaults to 2.

 <a name="dp.FacialKeypointFeedback"/>
 []()